 With the TRUMATIC 20, TRUMPF presents the first sheet metal processing machine with numerical continuous path control.
 For the first time, it enables a fully automated work process, even including the tool change.
 All information required to process the workpiece is stored on punched tape.
 The TRUMATIC 20 causes a sensation at the 11th European Machine Tool Exhibition in Paris in 1968.

 Since the end of the 1960s, Carl Haas has been involved in laser technology.
 In 1971 Paul Seiler joins the company and establishes an internal development department for solid-state lasers.

-TRUMPF relocates to Ditzingen as the production conditions and transport infrastructure in Stuttgart-Weilimdorf are no longer suitable for the company.
-Berthold Leibinger and Hugo Schwarz acquire the shares from Christian Trumpf and are sole shareholders of TRUMPF.
+The production conditions and transport infrastructure in Stuttgart-Weilimdorf are no longer suitable for the company.
+Through the years, Berthold Leibinger and Hugo Schwarz acquire shares from the Trumpf couple and following their passing in 1977, become sole shareholders of TRUMPF.

 There are 800 employees working for TRUMPF.
 The company generates a turnover of DM 73 million and by now has registered more than 100 patents.
 Virtually two thirds of production is exported to more than 100 countries.

-Berthold Leibinger, the new Chairman of the Managing Board of TRUMPF, returns from a study trip around the USA with a special item of luggage – a CO2 laser.
+Berthold Leibinger, the new President and Chairman of the Managing Board of TRUMPF, returns from a study trip around the USA with a special item of luggage: a CO2 laser.
 In the same year, TRUMPF founds its subsidiary in Yokohama, Japan.